Battle of Korea Strait

-The Battle of Korea Strait was a single ship action fought on the first day of the Korean War, 25–26 June 1950, between the navies of South Korea and North Korea.
-A North Korean troop transport carrying hundreds of soldiers attempted to land its invasion force near Busan but was encountered by a South Korean patrol ship and sunk.
+The Battle of Korea Strait was a single ship action fought on the first day of the Korean War on 25–26 June 1950, between the navies of South Korea and North Korea.
+A North Korean troop transport carrying hundreds of soldiers attempted to land its invasion force near Busan but was encountered by the South Korean patrol ship ROKS Baekdusan and sunk.
 It was one of the first surface actions of the war and resulted in an important South Korean victory.

+Background

+The Korean War began on 25 June 1950 with a massive North Korean invasion across the 38th parallel and into the south.
+Around twenty hours after the beginning of the invasion, a North Korean steamer was assigned to insert highly-trained commandos belonging to the elite 766th Independent Infantry Regiment near the port of Busan at the southeastern coast of the Korean Peninsula, intending to capture the city from South Korean forces.
+Originally a freighter used by American forces, the vessel was hijacked by communist guerillas in October 1949 and taken to the North, where it was refurbished with machine guns and put into service with the Korean People's Navy as a troop transport.

+The South Korean warship involved in the battle, the submarine chaser ROKS Baekdusan, was originally in service with the United States Navy during World War II as PC-823.
+After being decommissioned in 1948, the ship was bought by the Republic of Korea Navy for $60,000 as its first combat capable vessel.